^

 Mechanism of action:

-Zinc is an integral part of almost all cells of the human body, among other functions it supports the health of the immune system and regulates testosterone levels.
+Zinc is an integral part of almost all cells in the human body, and among other functions, it supports a healthy immune system and regulates testosterone levels.

 The daily recommended dose is 11 mg for men and 8 mg for women.